-Does EIA have maps or information on the location of electric power plants and transmission lines in the United States?
+EIA does not publish similar maps or geographic information on the location of electric power plants or transmission lines in any other countries.

 Other FAQs about Electricity